BND Hamburger Icon

 Assistance in the event of an accident

 If there is an accident or problem with a driver or vehicle while they’re on the road, telematics solutions make it easy for fleet managers to get in contact with drivers and provide assistance.
-For example, there are dashboard alerts for managers who are logged in to cloud-based solutions, as well as SMS alerts and push notifications to immediately alert off-duty managers, owners or other key team members if a driver is in trouble.
+For example, there are dashboard alerts for managers who are logged in to cloud-based solutions as well as short message service alerts and push notifications to immediately alert off-duty managers, owners or other key team members if a driver is in trouble.

 This type of access can be crucial in the event of a serious accident or roadside problem.
 While telematics solutions provide companies with visibility into driver behavior, vehicle maintenance and route planning, this information is useless if companies can’t get in touch with their drivers during an emergency.
 By knowing when an issue occurs, companies can respond quickly and efficiently and ensure their drivers are safe.